IIHIHIKII/ZenIP-private/ZenIP-000.md

 -   it updates a Released ZenIP to Draft when the specification is already implemented and has been in common use;
 -   it violates any specific "MUST" or "MUST NOT" rule in this document;
--   the expressed political views of a Owner of the document are inimical to the Horizen Code of Conduct
-    **link** (except in the case of an update removing that Owner);
 -   it is not authorized by the stated ZenIP Owners;
 -   it removes an Owner without their consent (unless the reason for removal is directly related to a breach of the Code of Conduct by that Owner).